LinkedInLearning/intermediate-jenkins-3978673/ch4_artifacts_and_testing/04_01_artifacts_fingerprinting/README.md

 - This checksum becomes the artifact’s fingerprint and is stored in Jenkins’ internal database.
 - Fingerprints allow Jenkins to identify which jobs produced an artifact and which jobs later consumed it.

-## Artifact Management with the Copy Artifact Plugin
+## Lab: Artifact Management with the Copy Artifact Plugin

 In this lab, you will create and share build artifacts between Jenkins pipeline jobs.
 You will first generate and archive an artifact, then copy and analyze that artifact from a second pipeline.